saphir746/BiobankRead-Bash/README.rst

         --dateType <type> \ ### epistart or admidate --firstvisit True \ ### Default: True, Mark earliest/latest visit for each subjects --baseline True & ### Mark visits before and after baseline assessment

+An additional script provides a convenient way to search for available UKBB variables

+	python  search_var.py \
+        --html  <html file> \
+        --keywords  word1 ... wordn
+        --match  and | or

 For ease of use, the --csv, --html, --excl and --tsv filepaths can be put in a text file called UKBBpaths.txt in the current directory or in the user home directory.
 This file is automatically read when any of the scripts are run.